 What is Acne?

-People with acne have some things in common:
+People with acne have these things in common:

-- Their skin sloughs off skin cells faster than people with non-acneic skin - this leads to an overabundance of dead skin cells that can clog pores.
+- Their skin produces dead skin cells faster than people with non-acneic skin.

-- Their sebum is often deficient in an omega fatty acid called linoleic acid - this makes their sebum more sticky and comedogenic (pore-clogging).
+- Their sebum is often deficient in an omega fatty acid called linoleic acid, making their sebum more sticky and comedogenic (pore-clogging).

 - Their skin produces too much oil in response to drying products.